jeelp1061/Test-readme/README.md

 3. **Frontend Directory**
    - Inside the frontend directory, create an .env file (/frontend/.env).
-   - Use this file to specify environment variables needed by the admin portal.
+   - Use this file to specify environment variables needed by the frontend portal.

 ### 3. Build the Docker Image